-My Top 5 Favorite Wig Styles for Cosplay
+5 Wig Styles for Cosplay (or any day)

-Half Wig – I often use a full wig like this as well, but this hair piece can be anything from a full cap to a little circle of hair.
+A wig hair piece can be anything from a full cap to a little circle of hair.
 It goes half-way back on your head, so your real hair shows in front.
 It makes it look like you suddenly have tons of hair and is very realistic looking!

 The best way to secure these in is to make a small braid across the top of your head, similar to the cornrow style you use to attached crochet twists.
 But instead if crocheting or sewing in the hair, you use the braid as an anchor for the small combs.
 If you can’t do a braid, you can also spray it with a little hairspray and backcomb to give the combs something to hold onto.
 If your wig doesn’t have little combs you can sew those in just under the edge of the wig.
 You can also use a million bobby pins.
 I often use a combo of both!

-Dread Falls – I love the look of these and have them in several different colors.
+I love the look of these and have them in several different colors.
 Most of mine were custom made by Queen Goths Coiffs.
 These are attached to two little buns on the top of your head.
 Usually a headband or goggles covers where it is anchored on your head, so it looks like a smooth transition.
+I suggest looking for people handmaking these on Etsy!

 I have drawers of wigs in all different colors and styles.
 If you take good care of them they can last years and still look good.
 And they aren’t just for costumes!
 But they certainly make any look a little more dressed up.